klen/donald/README.rst

 .. code:: bash

-   $ donald -M tasks:tasks worker
+   $ donald -M tasks:manager worker

 Run a scheduler (if you need) in a separate process:

 .. code:: bash

-   $ donald -M tasks:tasks scheduler
+   $ donald -M tasks:manager scheduler

 .. _bugtracker: